Rlonglong/LabVIEW-Connect-Four/sub vi/README.md

   2. Use `PlacePiece.vi` to update the board.
   3. Use `CheckWin.vi` to check for a winning move.
   4. Use `DrawBoard.vi` to update the UI.
+  5. Use `DrawHover.vi` to show cross indicators when hovering over full columns.
 - Use `GetValidMoves.vi` to get playable columns and `IsBoardFull.vi` to detect a draw.

 ---